allise7en/DataScienceEcosystem/README.md

-This exercise is part of the IMB Data Science Certificate.
+This exercise is part of the IBM Data Science Certificate.